Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 What is the difference between prospecting and wealth screening?

-Wealth screening is narrowly focused on the financial aspects of a donor’s profilesuch as real estate ownership, stock ownership, and political giving.
+Wealth screening is narrowly focused on the financial aspects of a donor’s profile—such as real estate ownership, stock ownership, and political giving.

 Prospect research, on the other hand, is more comprehensive and detailed.
-It takes into account a donor’s personal background, philanthropic history, charitable giving patterns, and any financial information.
+It takes into account a donor’s background, philanthropic history, charitable giving patterns, and any financial information.
 Gathering as much information as you can about a potential donor will set your outreach and cultivation strategies up for success.

 What are the benefits of prospect research?

-Prospect research allows higher education offices to focus their efforts on people who have the highest likelihood of giving.
+Prospect research allows nonprofits and higher education institutions to focus their efforts on people who are most likely to give.
 As such, it supports your larger fundraising efforts by allowing you to:

 Data Collected Through Prospect Research